-First Friday Futures Planning Workshops
+First Fridays Futures Planning Workshops

 On the first Friday of almost every month Tia Marsili, Director of Trusts for The Arc of Northern Virginia Special Needs Trust Program, (SNT) and her guests present information and share resources on the tools, programs, and action steps to consider when developing a plan for the future.
 First Friday Futures Planning workshops are open to families, siblings, adults with disabilities, and others interested.

 Held twice a month on Tuesday mornings, these small-group discussions will focus on Special Needs Trusts.
 Tia Marsili, our Director of Trusts, will walk you through the importance of planning for the future of your loved one with a disability, why SNTs are important, who may establish SNTs, how they are funded, how you can protect means-tested benefits, how to help those who cannot manage their own money. and other critical services and programs that you should consider.